 The Captain: A fearless captain who has earned his place in history.

 Fearless Fool: He certainly doesn't lack for physical courage, as seen when he boards the fire ship.
-What he does lack is any kind of consideration for the people he's dragging into danger.
+What he does lack is any sense of caution or consideration for the men under his command.

-Foil: To Captain Pellew, who is so much more awesome and a true Father to His Men, while Foster doesn't give a damn about the lives of common seamen.
+Foil: To Captain Pellew, who is so much more awesome and a true Father to His Men.
+Foster doesn't give a damn about the lives of common seamen.

 In-Series Nickname: Captain "Dreadnought" Foster, the name of his ship and an accurate description of his personality.
 He fears nothing, not even attacking a ship when he has no chance to win, or taking meat from a plague ship.
 He's quite a legend in the Navy.

 Living Legend: He's an ultra-famous captain and lots of people aboard the "Indy" admire him immensely, young Horatio included.
 Pellew is reluctant to join in heaping praise on him and doesn't like Horatio's boundless admiration.